marcglasberg/asyncredux.com/flutter/miscellaneous/cached-selectors.md

 ## Cache syntax

-For the moment, Async Redux provides these ten methods that combine 1, or 2, or 3 states with 0, 1, or 2 parameters to create cached selectors:
+For the moment, AsyncRedux provides these ten methods that combine 1, or 2, or 3 states with 0, 1, or 2 parameters to create cached selectors: